 What to Expect During Court Ordered Parental Mediation

 Mediation appointments are scheduled in three-hour blocks.
 Though some matters can be resolved under an hour, others may require additional time.
 Fortunately, parties are granted enough time to discuss their concerns, even if it means scheduling additional sessions.
 If a consensus is reached, the mediator will prepare a consent order or memorandum of understanding that outlines the terms of the agreement; which will be signed by all parties.
 After the document is signed by a judge, it is legal and enforceable order of the court.

 Contact our Morristown Family Mediation and Parenting Time Attorneys Today

 At The Law Offices of Jacobs Berger, LLC, our experienced family mediation attorneys believe in offering alternative divorce solutions to resolve conflicts for families across local New Jersey communities including Morristown, Randolph, Madison, Denville, Dover, Rockaway, East Hanover, Florham Park, and the greater Morris County area.
 As a law firm, we believe in providing dynamic and personalized legal services to protect our clients’ legal rights.
 As mediators, we aim to build a foundation of communication and cooperation between parents that will carry them not only through the legal process but into the future as well.

-If you or a loved one are considering mediation as an alternative to litigation for your divorce or family law dispute involving children, please contact us online or through our Morristown offices by dialing (973) 718-7705 today for a confidential and comprehensive case assessment with one of our qualified attorneys.
+If you or a loved one are considering mediation as an alternative to litigation for your divorce or family law dispute involving children, please contact us online or through our Morristown offices by dialing (973) 710-4366 today for a strategic planning session with one of our qualified attorneys.